aws-samples/aws-glue-samples/examples/data_cleaning_and_lambda.md

     |-- average total payments: string
     |-- average medicare payments: string

-The DynamicFrame generates a schema in which `provider id` could be either a `long` or a `string`, whereas the DataFrame schema lists `Provider Id` as being a `string`, and the Data Catalog lists `provider id` as being a `bigint`.
+The DynamicFrame generated a schema in which `provider id` could be either a `long` or a 'string', whereas the DataFrame schema listed `Provider Id` as being a `string`.
 Which one is right?
-Well, it turns out there are two records (out of 160K records) at the end of the file with `string`s in that column (these are the erroneous records that we introduced to illustrate our point).
+Well, it turns out there are two records (out of 160K records) at the end of the file with strings in that column (these are the erroneous records that we introduced to illustrate our point).

 DynamicFrames introduce the notion of a `choice` type.
 In this case, it shows that both `long` and `string` may appear in that column.
-The AWS Glue crawler misses the `string` because it only considers a 2MB prefix of the data.
-The Spark DataFrame considers the whole dataset, but is forced to assign the most general type to the column (`string`).
+The AWS Glue crawler missed the `string` because it only considered a 2MB prefix of the data.
+The Spark DataFrame considered the whole dataset, but was forced to assign the most general type to the column (`string`).
 In fact, Spark often resorts to the most general case when there are complex types or variations with which it is unfamiliar.